maorbarel/v-img-error/README.md

 > A simple Vue directive to catch img errors & broken links and replace them with default or custom fallback image.
 > NO dependencies!

-If you like this project, please give it a star, and consider following the author. :)
+If you like this project, please give it a star & consider following the author. :)
 <br>
 ## Installation
 ```js